nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version patches an issue with iOS 10 playing state detection and the buffer control for hls playback in general.
+This version patches an issue with iOS 10 playing state detection and the buffer control htmlFor hls playback in general.
-Now playback stats will be correctly used for hls playback to indicate PLAYING and to control the buffer.
+Now playback stats will be correctly used htmlFor hls playback to indicate PLAYING and to control the buffer.
 This issue was introduced with the major player version 4 and doesn't effect older major versions (3 or less).
 Also a duplicated module declaration is removed to ensure stable builds and a small scope issue is fixed.